Sarrus1/sourcepawn-studio/README.md

 ![Example](https://raw.githubusercontent.com/Sarrus1/sourcepawn-vscode/master/images/example.gif)

 ## Features
-- Compile the current .sp file.
+- Compile from vscode with a simple button.
 - Add icons for `.smx`, `.sp` and `.inc` files
 - Automatically scan include files for natives, defines, methodmaps and more.
 - Useful snippets.